-New rules prevent the avoidance of the charge by repaying the loan before the nine month date and then effectively withdrawing the same money shortly afterwards.
+Further rules prevent the avoidance of the charge by repaying the loan before the nine month date and then effectively withdrawing the same money shortly afterwards.

-A new '30 day rule' applies if at least £5,000 is repaid to the company and within 30 days new loans or advances of at least £5,000 are made to the shareholder.
+A '30 day rule' applies if at least \$5,000 is repaid to the company and within 30 days new loans or advances of at least £5,000 are made to the shareholder.
 The old loan is effectively treated as if it has not been repaid.
-A further rule has been introduced which stops the tax charge being avoided by waiting 31 days before the company advances further funds to the shareholder.
+A further rule stops the tax charge being avoided by waiting 31 days before the company advances further funds to the shareholder.
 This is a complex area so please do get in touch if this is an issue for you and your company.